Cache Duration Tuning & Max-Age

 Server-Side Configuration & Header Injection

 OPTIONS endpoints must return Access-Control-Max-Age as a response header.
-Static assignment is acceptable for immutable assets, but dynamic calculation is required for volatile API routes.
+Static assignment is acceptable for stable API routes, but dynamic calculation is appropriate for volatile routes.

 Route volatility dictates TTL assignment.
-Static asset endpoints tolerate 24-hour ceilings.
-Dynamic GraphQL or REST endpoints with evolving schemas require short windows (300–600s) to prevent policy drift.
+Static asset endpoints can use 600 seconds (the cross-browser max).
+Dynamic GraphQL or REST endpoints with evolving schemas require shorter windows (60–300s) to prevent stale policy caching.

 Header injection must avoid duplication.
 Conflicting Access-Control-Max-Age values corrupt cache keys and trigger undefined browser behavior.
 Implement strict Header Deduplication Techniques to prevent cache poisoning.